What is the EU AI Act?

 Influences AI regulation worldwide and promotes responsible innovation

-What is the EU AI Act 2025?
+What is the EU AI Act in 2026?

 How does the AI Act affect startups?